JulianDominic/MTGPriceAggregator/README.md

 I intend to add the following functionality:

-1. Make the cards in the frontend clickable so that it redirects to the query page (not the specific card).
+1. ~~Make the cards in the frontend clickable so that it redirects to the query page (not the specific card).~~ ✔️
 2. Add a button to export a `csv` based on the cards chosen.
 It should contain (card name, store, price, link to query).
-3. Add the query link to the script output if it doesn't look too ugly.
+3. ~~Add the query link to the script output if it doesn't look too ugly.~~ ✔️